MattCCC/fetchff/README.md

 You can access `api.endpoints` property directly to modify the endpoints list.
 This can be useful if you want to append or remove global endpoints.
 This is a property, not a function.

-#### `api.getInstance()`

-If you initialize API handler with your custom `fetcher`, then this function will return the instance created using `fetcher.create()` function.
-Your fetcher can include anything.
-It will be triggering `fetcher.request()` instead of native fetch() that is available by default.
-It gives you ultimate flexibility on how you want your requests to be made.

 </details>

 ### Advanced Utilities